2022 Toyota Venza Trim Levels, Configurations & Comparisons.

 It's convenient that those headlights, daytime running lights, and the high beams can all turn on and off automatically.
 The rear liftgate can be opened and closed in a hands-free manner, and the side mirrors have puddle lights, auto-folding controls, integrated turn signals, and heating elements built into them.
 Not all entry-level vehicles have all of these attractive exterior features.

 With the XLE, much is the same.
 However, it rides on 19-inch wheels instead of 18-inch ones, and it comes standard with silver roof rails.
 It has a few extra chrome accents as well as a full-width LED center stop light.
 It has LED headlights and daytime running lights, too, but its lights are slightly more intricate in design than those of the LE.

 Lastly, there is a distinction in the quality of the other interior features when comparing the LE and the XLE.
-As mentioned previously, the LE feels pretty sophisticated considering its spot in the lineup.
-It has a leather-trimmed power-adjustable steering wheel, interior LED lights, and a power-adjustable driver's seat with power-adjustable lumbar support.
-The soft-touch dashboard has black accent piping and matches the black soft-touch armrests.
+The LE feels pretty sophisticated, considering its spot in the lineup.
+It has a leather-trimmed power-adjustable steering wheel, interior LED lights, and a power-adjustable driver's seat with power adjustable lumbar support.
+In addition, the soft-touch dashboard has black accent piping and matches the black soft-touch armrests.

 The XLE brings with it more elegance.
 It has silver scuff plates instead of black scuff plates in the cargo area, it has illuminated footwells, and it has wood-grain style trim is select places.
 Its dashboard has some ambient lighting and metallic accents incorporated into it, and there are chrome accents on its steering wheel.